felixcamer/PPG-STM32-microcontroller/README.md

 The MAX30100 communicates with the MCU through an I2C protocol, the BLE communicate with MCU througth UART protocol.
 The segnal acquired by the sensor was passed througth a two digitals filters; a smooth filter and a low-pass filter of cut-off frequency of 10Hz.

+As you can see, the system is able to compute the Heart rate and the oxygen level.
+All these algorithms were first wrote in MATLAB to verify the accuracy, and then transfered on the MCU.

 ![flowchart](https://user-images.githubusercontent.com/22806623/190251729-bbd664c1-b079-40fe-b04c-85ea1584f9f9.png)